 FAMILY AND FRIENDS DAY

 Adjusting to law school can be difficult without the support of your friends and family.
-In recognition of that, we want to make sure your friends and family members know what to expect and are well-prepared to assist you as embark upon this new journey.
-To that end, on Saturday, January 7th at 10:30 a.m., we will host a session for immediate family members and significant others on “How to Support Your Law Student.”
-We encourage you to invite your immediate family and/or significant others to participate in this educational program.
-This program will be held in the 1422 Building in Room 708.
-All family members and significant others who attend this session are welcome to join you for lunch in Room 301 at 12:00 p.m.
+In recognition of the correlation between support and success, we want to make sure your friends and family members know what to expect and are well-prepared to assist you as you embark upon this new journey.
+To that end, on Saturday, August 17th, at 2:00 p.m., we will host a session for immediate family members and significant others on “How to Support Your Law Student.”
+We encourage you to invite your immediate family and/or significant other(s) to participate in this educational program.
+This program will be held in the 1422 Building in Room 709.

 CONVOCATION ON PROFESSIONALISM

 During the Orientation program, the Chief Justice’s Commission on Professionalism will host a workshop on professionalism for all incoming students.
 As part of this workshop, you will take an oath, which will be administered by a judge, to abide by the provisions of the Law School’s Code of Student Responsibility.
 Because you will be sworn to uphold the Law School’s Code of Student Responsibility, you must read the Code before Orientation.
 Click here to read the Student Handbook and Code of Student Responsibility.

 You are required to dress in business attire for the workshop on professionalism (a dark business suit).
 Please click on this link for examples of attire that is appropriate for this occasion.
 The Chief Justice’s Commission has provided material for you to read in preparation for this program at this link.
 Though you are expected to read this information before the workshop, please do not bring a copy of this information with you to Orientation.
 For your convenience, we will make this information available to you at the workshop.